Common name: Cicada

 Scientific name: Magicicada septendecim and related Magicicada species (perennial cicadas) and Neotibicen species (annual cicadas).
 There are three species of periodical cicadas with a 17-year life cycle and four species with a 13-year life cycle.

 Hosts: A wide range of trees and shrubs can be damaged by the egg-laying process of these insects.
 Smaller, younger trees and shrubs are more likely to suffer serious damage.

-Each year, somewhere in the United States east of the Rocky Mountains, a brood of the periodical cicadas (Magicicada septendecim) emerges.
-Periodical cicadas have two distinct races based on required time to complete their life cycle: a 17-year northern race and a 13-year southern race.
-In each race there are three distinct species.
-The 17-year periodical cicada is the most common and longest-lived of this insect.
-The northern third of Illinois is in the range Brood XIII, which last appeared in 2007.
+Each year, somewhere in the United States east of the Rocky Mountains, a brood of the periodical cicadas emerges.
+The northern third of Illinois is in the range of Brood XIII, which last appeared in 2007.
 Its next appearance is due in 2024.
+Both the periodical and annual cicadas are native to North America.
+Annual or ‘dog day’ cicadas emerge every year, but do very little damage.
+The noise produced by cicadas can be very loud and annoying.